13th Annual Circuit Court Boot Camp: The Nuts and Bolts (IL) (Recorded Package and OnDemand Streaming)

 Taft Stettinius & Hollister LLP

-Ian represents clients ranging from small entrepreneurs to Fortune 100 companies in commercial litigation matters involving real estate, antitrust, trade secret misappropriation, restrictive covenant, consumer, contract, and business tort disputes.
+A Chambers USA-ranked attorney, Ian represents clients ranging from entrepreneurs to Fortune 100 companies in commercial litigation matters involving real estate, privacy, trade secret misappropriation, restrictive covenant, consumer, contract, and business tort disputes.

 Ian has substantial experience defending against class actions and navigating multidistrict litigation proceedings.
 He has successfully defended on appeal many of his trial court victories and is skilled at identifying strategies that align with his clients’ business goals.
 Having served as a general counsel for both a law firm and a small company, Ian has a unique understanding of in-house counsel’s perspective.